justinwilliamsrva/justinwilliamsrva/README.md

 ## Justin Williams - Full-Stack Web Developer

-- 🏫 I finished the University of Richmond Coding Boot Camp in November 2020
+- Full-Stack Web Developer with over ten years of experience in primary and secondary education.
-- 📚 Learning: Next.js and Data Structures
+- Learning: PHP and Data Structures
-- 🥅 2021 Goals: Find my first Junior Developer Position
+- 2021 Goals: Find my first Junior Developer Position
-- ⚡ Fun facts: I am a professional violinist, a BMW car enthusiast and a Manchester United fan
+- Fun facts: I am a professional violinist, a BMW car enthusiast and a Manchester United fan

 ### Connect with me: